Physically Plausible Human-Object Rendering from Sparse Views via 3D Gaussian Splatting: Methodology

 This loss term effectively pulls the interacting regions of the human and object Gaussians closer, promoting a more physically plausible interaction by reducing unnatural gaps.

-\textbf{Repulsion Loss.} In addition to addressing unnatural gaps between the human and object, intuitive physics dictates that two objects cannot occupy the same 3D space, a phenomenon known as \emph{penetration}.
-Therefore, we introduce a repulsion loss to penalize the interpenetration of human and object Gaussians.
-Our approach leverages Signed Distance Fields (SDFs) for penetration detection.
-While a direct approach would be to compute SDFs from the human/object Gaussians, this incurs a significant computational burden.
-As the Gaussians dynamically change in both numbers and positions during optimization, frequent recomputation of the SDF would be required.
-To mitigate this computational cost, we exploit the fact that the object is static and can be represented by a fixed target mesh $\mathcal{M}_{\text{tar}}$ (Sec.~\ref{sec:human_object_deformation}).
-Consequently, we pre-compute the SDF of $\mathcal{M}_{\text{tar}}$ only once before 3DGS optimization, significantly improving efficiency.
+\textbf{Separation Loss.} Besides reducing unnatural gaps via the contact loss, intuitive physics dictates that objects cannot occupy the same 3D space, a phenomenon known as \emph{penetration}.
+Thus, we introduce a separation loss $\mathcal{L}_{\text{sep}}$ to penalize human-object Gaussian interpenetration.
+Our approach leverages Signed Distance Fields (SDFs) for efficient penetration detection.
+Directly computing SDFs from all dynamic Gaussians incurs a significant computational burden, as SDFs would need frequent recomputation during optimization due to changes in Gaussian numbers and positions.
+To mitigate this, we exploit the static nature of the object, represented by a fixed target mesh $\mathcal{M}_{\text{tar}}$ (Sec.~\ref{sec:human_object_deformation}).
+Consequently, we pre-compute the SDF of $\mathcal{M}_{\text{tar}}$ only once before 3DGS optimization.